American Symphony (film)

-American Symphony is a 2023 American biographical documentary film, written, shot, and edited by Matthew Heineman.
+American Symphony is a 2023 American biographical documentary film directed, written, shot, and edited by Matthew Heineman.
 It explores a year in the life of musician Jon Batiste, his music career, and his wife's struggle with leukemia.

 It had its world premiere at the 50th Telluride Film Festival on August 31, 2023, and was released by Netflix on November 29.
 The film received a Best Original Song nomination, for "It Never Went Away", at the 96th Academy Awards.

 Premise

 Explores a year in the life of musician Jon Batiste, chronicling his career in music (including his 11 nominations at the 64th Annual Grammy Awards) and the struggles his wife, Suleika Jaouad, faces with leukemia.

 Release

 American Symphony had its world premiere at the 50th Telluride Film Festival on August 31, 2023.
 Shortly after, Netflix and Higher Ground Productions acquired distribution rights to the film.
 It was released on November 29, 2023.